Dr. Walter Dunson

-Walter E. Dunson, Ph.D., B.C.A.S.E., is the executive director/founder of Cardinal Reading Strategies.
+Walter E. Dunson, Ph.D., B.C.A.S.E., is the executive director/founder of Cardinal Reading Strategies, LLC.
 He has nearly thirty years of experience working with students internationally in the areas of language-based learning and language acquisition.
-Dr. Dunson is recognized for his knowledge of literacy, learning differences, dyslexia, and English phonology/morphology.
-He is an author, a lecturer, a senior literacy consultant and trainer, and a special education advocate who is board-certified by The American Academy of Special Education Professionals (AASEP) and The National Association of Special Education Teachers (NASET).
-He is trained in advocacy in all thirteen disability classifications under IDEIA.
+Dr. Dunson is an author, a lecturer, a senior literacy consultant and trainer, and a special education advocate who is board-certified by The American Academy of Special Education Professionals (AASEP) and The National Association of Special Education Teachers (NASET).
 AASEP/NASET members adhere to a strict code of ethics and fulfill continuing education requirements in special education, including evidence-based reading research.
 Dr. Dunson serves on the NASET/AASEP Advisory Council for Board Certifications and Professional Development.
 Further, he serves on the editorial board of two peer review journals: the Journal of the American Academy of Special Education Professionals (JAASEP) and Special Education Research, Policy & Practice (SERPP).

 A former language training instructor at the Kildonan School in Amenia, NY and the Briarwood School in Houston, TX, Dr. Dunson was mentored through a 2760-hour practicum in the Orton-Gillingham Approach by a founding member of the Academy of Orton-Gillingham Practitioners and Educators (AOGPE).
-In order to provide diagnostic-prescriptive remediation, he has received additional training in:
+To provide diagnostic-prescriptive remediation, he has received additional training in:

 • Lindamood-Bell’s Phoneme Sequencing Program for Reading, Spelling, and Speech